CESGA-Quantum-Spain/qutims/README.md

 For the installation of ``qutims`` library containing ``qurecnets`` module and subsequent modules, use ``pip``.
 > pip install qutims-0.2.tar.gz

+If needed, apart from those, the user can install the used ``PyTorch`` environment.
+> conda env create -n env_name -f mytorch.yml

 ## Content